DTJ-Tran/Weather_Forecast_repo/README.md

 ## Authors:
   By Daves Tran (Dat Tran Tien) & An Nguyen Hai
 ## About Us & This Project:
-  At the time we are posting this project, we are currently student in TROY University major in Computer Science, and this is our final course-works for CS-3360 (Concepts of Object Oriented Programming I), we are propose this product beside to show-case the potential of using Machine Learning technologies in developing the applicative product and task such as Weather Forecast - and the project is purely for educational and referential purpose, so please using this with such awareness.
+ At the time of posting this project, we are students at TROY University, majoring in Computer Science.
+This project serves as our final coursework for CS-3360 (Concepts of Object-Oriented Programming I).
+We present this product to showcase the potential of using Machine Learning technologies in developing practical applications, such as weather forecasting.
+Please note that this project is intended solely for educational and reference purposes.
+We encourage users to proceed with this in mind.

- **We do not responsible for all risks that due to your misused of our result.**
+**We are not responsible for any risks or damages arising from the misuse of our results.**
 ## Technical Requirements:
   Java Language Compiler (At least the 17th version)